elid0928/containers/pacloud/mysql/README.md

 ## Logging

-The Bitnami MySQL Docker image sends the container logs to the `stdout`.
+The Pacloud MySQL Docker image sends the container logs to the `stdout`.
 To view the logs:

 ```console
 $ docker logs mysql